E-commerce has seen steady long-term growth. But the shift to shopping online has brought challenges for last mile delivery firms.

-One challenge is the huge rise in age-restricted goods being purchased online for home delivery.
+One of them is the huge rise in age-restricted goods being purchased online for home delivery.
+It is an area delivery firms need to get right.

 At the same time, speed and efficiency are crucial factors when ensuring seamless deliveries.
 Whether on the doorstep or at a designated pickup point.